Craterellus cornucopioides: Similar species

+Polyozellus multiplex has a purplish tint and Craterellus sinuosus tends to be more wrinkled beneath with yellower spores.

 Distribution and habitat

-This fungus is found in woods in Europe, North America, and East Asia.
+This fungus is found in woods in North America, Europe, East Asia, and Australia.
+In the American Pacific Northwest, it grows from November to March.
 It mainly grows under beech, oak or other broad-leaved trees, especially in moss in moist spots on heavy calcareous soil.
-In Europe it is generally common but seems to be rare in some countries such as the Netherlands.
-It appears from June to November, and in the UK, from August to November.
+In Europe it is generally common, but seems to be rare in some countries such as the Netherlands.
+It appears from June to November, and in the United Kingdom, from August to November.
+In Australia, they grow in rainforest gullies, often associated with Northofagus sp., appearing from January to May.

-The mushroom is usually almost black, and it is hard to find because its dark colour easily blends in with the leaf litter on the forest floor.
-Hunters of this mushroom say it is like looking for black holes in the ground.
+Because the mushroom tends to be blackish, it easily blends in with leaf litter on the forest floor.
+Some who hunt the species say it is like looking for black holes in the ground.
+It grows in groups.